faust64/highwaytohell/README.md

  * twofa: a collection of 2fa secrets and mapped to their owner
  * tokens: a collection of tokens, mapped to their owner.
 TODO: a permissions string is defined, yet not used
+ * contactaddresses: collection of contact addresses (only emails so far, could eventually include phone numbers) mapped to their owner
  * logins: a login history collection, associating an user ID to a client IP, a timestamp and wether login succeeded or failed
  * nspools: inventory of ns pools